 Payment and publication

-Anime Feminist will pay contributors for all articles published on or after 1st January 2017.
-Payment is generally $50 for all articles and will be confirmed at the time of commission.
+Anime Feminist pays contributors $50 per article, confirmed at the time of commission.
 Contributors must invoice Anime Feminist Ltd and will be paid within 30 days of publication.

 If a contributor’s relationship with Anime Feminist ends, Anime Feminist retains the right to host all articles previously submitted and contributors do not lose the right to link to their work.
 We also retain the right to continue promoting their articles on social media at our discretion.